 To contact UW–Madison Police to file a police report, speak with an officer, or for other general inquiries, call our dispatch center at 608-264-2677.
-Note: we CANNOT accept a police report online — do not email, please call!
+Note: we CANNOT accept police reports online.
+Do not email — please call!

 The UW-Madison Police Department is open 24 hours a day, 365 days a year.
 Our main headquarters is at 1429 Monroe Street—across from Camp Randall Stadium, near the intersection of Monroe Street and Randall Avenue.
 Public parking is available at metered spots.
 View our location on Google Maps.

 Patch requests: the UW–Madison Police Department only gives patches to verified sworn police officers — we cannot make any exceptions.
 To request a UWPD patch, send proof of your law enforcement affiliation, why you would like a patch, and your mailing address to email@example.com.